Watched a pretty amazing show this weekend, called Virgin Diaries, about the lives of adult and middle-aged virgins.

 He’ll keep doing all the same he’s done.
 And he’ll keep receiving all the same he’s received.

 That how you are now, is how you remain, when you do nothing to fix it.
-And who you are now, is who you will be, when you do nothing to change it.
+And who you are now, is who you will be tomorrow, when you do nothing to change it.

 That a loser at 15 is a loser at 20.
 And a loser at 20 is a loser at 40.
-And a loser at 40 is a loser at 80.
+And on and on, when you do nothing about it.

 It won’t change.